Cost & InsuranceHawaii

 Does Med-QUEST cover home birth?

 Yes when attended by a CNM, with workflow caveats.
 Hawaii Med-QUEST covers Certified Nurse-Midwife services as a federal Medicaid mandatory benefit.
-[1] However, Hawaii's structural challenge is that midwifery practices cannot bill Med-QUEST directly.
+[1] However, Hawaii's structural challenge is that some Hawaii midwifery practices report being unable to bill Med-QUEST directly.
 [2] Coverage works when the CNM is part of a clinic or hospital that bills Med-QUEST on her behalf, but solo or independent CNM practices may have limited access to the Medicaid billing pathway.

 For non-nurse midwives, Hawaii Med-QUEST does not provide coverage.
 [2] CPMs and other direct-entry midwives can practice in Hawaii but cannot bill Med-QUEST regardless of credential or family Medicaid status.
 CPM-attended home birth must be paid out of pocket.